scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** melee
 - **Level Required:** 1/11/21

 Can only be used when flanking a creature or if you have combat advantage.
 Make a melee attack against the creature, rerolling up to 3 dice.
-On hit you deal normal damage, adding a wound die for every critical.
+On hit you add a wound to your damage, adding an additional wound die for every critical.

 ***Enhanced:*** Sneak Attack can be used every turn and you may reroll all wound dice in your damage roll.

 ***Superior:*** You do not need to be flanking or have combat advantage to use Sneak Attack.
-You add a critical success to your attack roll if you are flanking or have combat advantage.
+When flanking or attacking with combat advantage the target does not benefit from critical successes.

 #### Spear Wall